FFTAI/Wiki-GRx-Deploy/README.md

 #### Training Procedure

-The training code for allowing the robot to walk is in https://gitee.com/FourierIntelligence/wiki-grx-gym.
+The training code for getting the policy `.pt` file, allowing the robot to walk is from repository: https://gitee.com/FourierIntelligence/wiki-grx-gym.

 ---